BYU-NLP-Lab/topicalguide/README.md

 ### 2. Install Dependencies

+First, we need to make sure numpy is installed with:

+    sudo pip install numpy

-Dependencies are listed in the `requirements.txt` file and can be easily installed with:
+Other dependencies are listed in the `requirements.txt` file and can be easily installed with:

     sudo pip install -r requirements.txt